 Many parents dread these conferences.
 Something about returning to school, sitting in the classroom, and going over the report card puts you right back into the role of a child.

-Treating your child’s teacher like the only authority—the only grown-up—in the situation of parent-teacher conferences is not an effective basis for communication.
+Treating your child’s teacher like the only authority or grown-up in parent-teacher conferences is not an effective basis for communication.
 It’s not a good way to ensure the needs of your child are met.

 Counter the tendency to revert to childhood by making a list of your communication goals for the conference.
 Take personal responsibility for making sure those goals are met.

-You may have more specific questions as well, perhaps following up on issues that developed the previous year or over the summer.
+You may have more specific questions as well, perhaps regarding issues that developed the previous year or over the summer.

 Once you have asked all your questions and provided all the information you wish to share, you and the teacher can brainstorm solutions to any problems that you have identified.

 You and the teacher are partners for this year in the care and education of your child.
 Developing a cooperative working relationship is a big part of making this a positive year for everyone—and going into the parent-teacher conference well-prepared and feeling like an adult is a good way to start.